BC Liquor Stores: Indian List

 In 1887, British Columbia passed an act titled the Habitual Drunkards Act which restricted the ability of certain individuals to conduct business: any sale or contract involving them was considered void.
 The individuals encompassed by the act could not legally purchase liquor.
 Indigenous people were automatically placed on the list, preventing them from being able to purchase alcoholic beverages.
 This list was referred to as the "Indian List".

 Some non-indigenous individuals were also added to the list based on misbehaviour after excessive drinking.
 In 1963, the Liquor Control Board chairman, Colonel Donald McGugan reported that 4,500–5,000 British Columbians were on the list.
 Though the members of the list would change, the total number of persons remained approximately the same.
 The Habitual Drunkards Act was eventually repealed in 1968.

 Privatization

 Since 1988, the Government of British Columbia has allowed private retail liquor stores.
 There was a moratorium in place between 1988 and 2002 which limited the number of new private retail licences that were issued.
 After the moratorium was lifted, it was observed that between 2002 and 2008 there was a 33% increase in private liquor stores and a 10% decrease in government stores.

-Cannabis distribution

-On April 13, 2017, the Canadian government announced their plans to legalize cannabis for recreational use nationwide.
-The federal government left it up to the individual provinces to regulate the distribution network.
-The Liquor Control Board of Ontario, the province of Ontario's equivalent, has announced plans to open up 150 additional cannabis-only LCBO stores, 40 of those opening on July 1, 2018.

-The previous BC Liberal government had opposed the idea of selling cannabis in liquor stores.
-A change in government resulted following the 2017 provincial elections, and the Premier of the New Democratic government, John Horgan, has stated he is strongly in favour of using both liquor stores and pharmacies to dispense cannabis.
-A public consultation process for cannabis legislation in British Columbia was launched on September 25, 2017, and is ongoing.